-Jan Pencik is a NOMIS Center Postdoctoral Fellow at the Salk Institute for Biological Studies (La Jolla, US).
+Jan Pencik was a NOMIS Center Postdoctoral Fellow at the Salk Institute for Biological Studies (La Jolla, US).

 Pencik is originally from Brno, Czech Republic.
 He obtained his master’s degree in biochemistry from the Palacky University (Olomouc, Czech Republic) before being accepted as a doctoral student in the Molecular Signal Transduction Program at the Medical University of Vienna (Austria).
 There, he joined the Ludwig Boltzmann Institute for Cancer Research, where he completed his PhD dissertation research on the development of novel prostate cancer models.
 His dissertation study has led to the seminal discovery of IL-6/STAT3 signaling as a major pathway that regulates senescence and tumor growth in prostate cancer.